Are you ready to discover your college program?

-University of Oregon Coding Boot Camp Eugene, OR
+University of Oregon Coding Boot Camp

-The University of Oregon Cybersecurity Bootcamp
+University of Oregon Cybersecurity Bootcamp

 The school's 24-week cybersecurity program requires students to meet three days a week during evenings and weekends.
-Applicants without a cybersecurity background may take pre-course tutorials to prepare for the bootcamp.
+Applicants without cybersecurity backgrounds can take pre-course tutorials to prepare for the bootcamp.

-Once enrolled, students gain fundamental knowledge and hands-on training in databases, systems, networking, web technologies, and defensive and offensive cybersecurity.

-Students also participate in labs, traditional instruction, and online panels as part of their educational experience.
+Once enrolled, students gain fundamental knowledge and practical training in databases, systems, networking, web technologies, and defensive and offensive cybersecurity.
+Enrollees also participate in labs, traditional instruction, and online panels as part of their educational experience.

-The University of Oregon Cybersecurity Bootcamp Job Placement Assistance
+University of Oregon Cybersecurity Bootcamp Job Placement Assistance

-University of Utah Professional Education Coding Boot Camp Salt Lake City, UT
+University of Utah Professional Education Coding Bootcamp

-Courses meet on two weekday evenings and Saturdays from 10 a.m. to 2 p.m.
+Courses meet on two weekday evenings and Saturdays from 10 a.m.-2 p.m.
 Course topics include network theory, vulnerability assessment, Python programming, and penetration testing.
 Graduates can take exams for Security+, Network+, and CISSP certifications.

 Cybersecurity Bootcamp Job Placement Assistance

-The University of Utah offers career services including mentorship, career coaching, and assistance with building professional portfolios.
+The University of Utah offers career services, including mentorship, career coaching, and assistance with building professional portfolios.

-Flatiron School Cybersecurity Analytics
+Flatiron School Cybersecurity Engineering

 Graduates can compete for jobs as threat intel analysts, security consultants, tier 1+ SOC analysts, and compliance analysts.

-Flatiron School Cybersecurity Analytics Job Placement Assistance
+Flatiron School Cybersecurity Engineering Job Placement Assistance

-Eleven Fifty Academy Indianapolis.
-IN
+Eleven Fifty Academy

 Inventor and entrepreneur Scott A. Jones launched Eleven Fifty Academy in 2014 with a $2 million grant from his foundation.
 The name Eleven Fifty comes from the address of Jones' former home.
-The academy holds recognition as a registered software development apprenticeship program, and it can accept funds from the GI Bill for transitioning veterans.
+The academy holds recognition as a registered software development apprenticeship program, and it can accept funds from the GI Bill® for veterans.